Rural Utilities Service, USDA.

 (b) Promptly after an application period closes, all applications that are complete and eligible will be ranked competitively based on the following scoring criteria:

 (1) Degree of expertise and experience in promoting the safe and productive use of individually-owned household water well systems and ground water.
 Up to 30 points

 (2) Degree of expertise and successful experience in making and servicing loans to individuals.
 Up to 20 points

 (3) Percentage of applicant contributions.
-Points allowed under this paragraph will be based on written evidence of the availability of funds from sources other than the proceeds of a HWWS grant to pay part of the cost of a loan recipient's project.
+Points allowed under this paragraph will be based on written Start Printed Page 28790evidence of the availability of funds from sources other than the proceeds of a HWWS grant to pay part of the cost of a loan recipient's project.
 In-kind contributions will not be considered.
 Funds from other sources as a percentage of the HWWS grant and points corresponding to such percentages are as follows: